What Is Genuine Savings?

 We have mortgage brokers with extensive experience in financing property purchases for people who don’t have genuine savings.

-We can help you find out if your deposit is considered to be genuine savings, if you can use your rental history as genuine savings or if you can qualify for a loan without genuine savings.
+We can tell you if your deposit will be considered genuine savings, whether you can use your rental history and whether you can qualify for a loan without genuine savings.

-Please call us on 1300 889 743 or complete our free assessment form today!
+Please call us on 1300 889 743 or complete our free online assessment form today!